 SmartFrame’s focus on protecting visual assets while enhancing a user’s experience gave Panoramic the answer to its two most pressing challenges: Obtaining the bandwidth to display its large format images in a digital format while also keeping them safe from online theft.
 Panoramic decided to take the plunge in 2016 and deploy the SmartFrame service.
 “As very early adopters we had to deal with the usual ‘pointy end of the stick’ issues,” says Doug.
 Still, he found SmartFrame highly responsive, embodying a commitment to delivering a high-quality user experience.
 “We enjoyed working with them throughout the process,” he recalls.

 Being able to accurately track the downloading of preview images on the platform is particularly valuable to Panoramic, according to Michelle Novak, Panoramic’s Director of Content.
 “We need to show images and make it easy for customers to put files into their layouts while still retaining some tracking of the images, which is accomplished through the SodaWare software technology in conjunction with SmartFrame,” she says.
 “The integrated email UI that enables users to effortlessly share image previews was also a nice surprise.”

-Panoramic’s speciality in wide, large-format images makes SmartFrame’s deep zoom feature particularly valuable.
+Panoramic’s speciality in wide, large-format images makes SmartFrame’s Hyper Zoom feature particularly valuable.
 Capturing the full raw beauty of an image is integral to the SmartFrame proposition.
-Renowned photographer David Yarrow also deploys SmartFrame’s deep zoom function on his website.
+Renowned photographer David Yarrow also deploys SmartFrame’s Hyper Zoom function on his website.